wmclifford/mcp-maven-central-search/CONTRIBUTING.md

 ## Branching & PR workflow

-This repo uses a feature‑branch + PR workflow by default.
+This repo uses a feature-branch + PR workflow by default.

 1. Create a feature branch from `main` (example):
     - `git checkout -b plan-0.3-development-standards`